 - Black or dark red discharge

 - Swelling of the ears

-- Balance issues or continuous head movement
+- Balance issues or tilting

-These can be caused by mites, bacterial, or viral infections which must be treated with the correct kinds and doses of medicine.
+All of these symptoms must be treated with the correct kinds and doses of medicine.
 Your veterinarian will also be the one to initiate the cleaning procedure to further examine the ear.

-If none of these are present in your furbaby’s ear, then, proceed to clean away the dirt and earwax.
+If none of these are present in your furbaby’s ear, then proceed to clean away the dirt and earwax.
 We recommend that you do this when your cat is fully relaxed to avoid any jerking or complications.